What is a Journey?

 Table View

-Sortable list of all pursuits with inline status updates and bulk actions.
+Sortable list with inline status updates and bulk actions.
+A red X overdue badge appears when journeys have passed their due date.

 Calendar View